willmorrison1/DART-atmos-corr/README.md

 ![DARTscene3D_London_Islington](readme/DARTscene3D_London_Islington.PNG)
 *Figure 1.
 DART "Scene 3D" view of central London area (430 m x 430 m) used for testing of DART atmospheric correction.*

-A software package is being developed to work with DART outputs: daRt for the R programming language.
-An early release can be found [here](https://github.com/willmorrison1/daRt).
+A software package has been developed to work with DART outputs: [daRt for the R programming language](https://github.com/willmorrison1/daRt) and complements the atmospheric correction processing and analysis.